 User Acceptance Testing is the final pre-release phase in the software development lifecycle.
 Broadly speaking, UAT’s objective is to validate that the software is working as intended.
 UAT ensures that new features and enhancements in your application support your business needs, and unlike functional testing performed by developers, UAT is typically performed by end users.

-For most organizations, UAT is too time consuming and complicated to be effective.
-This is because most enterprises rely on manual testing processes for UAT, which means the use of clunky spreadsheets or other methods that inhibit collaboration and provide little or no visibility.
+For most organizations, UAT is too time-consuming and monotonous to be considered effective.
+This is because most enterprises rely on manual UAT processes, where end users robotically click through every possible workflow and utilize clunky spreadsheets that inhibit collaboration and provide little or no visibility.

 When should the User Acceptance Testing be executed?

 Since UAT is essential for verifying changes right before production, it should be run after unit testing, regression testing, and QA testing.
 UAT is typically the last step before a release is pushed live.